The flowers kept you going.

 “You seem surprised,” he said, snapping you from your reverie.

-At this point, you were sure he was teasing you, just a ploy to trick you into a compliment—you’re impossibly attractive, V, how could you not have the world at your feet—but you found his expression of earnest curiosity catching you completely off-guard.
+At this point, you were sure he was teasing you, trying to trick you into a compliment—you’re impossibly attractive, V, how could you not have the world at your feet—but you found his expression of earnest curiosity catching you completely off-guard.

 Did he not recognize himself as someone who could be loved?